J-Wengler/NLP_Paper/manuscript.md

 We hope this will further our knowledge as to how natural language processing might help researchers in future studies.

 #### Motivation
-This project was motivated through our personal experiences attempting to find datasets
+This project was motivated through our personal experiences attempting to find datasets.
+Often as researchers a project will began as a big picture idea and the first step is the collection of related datasets to further narrow the project idea.
+This step can be time-consuming and frustrating due to the lack of tools available and the massive amount of data that exists.
+Existing tools are limited by user-provided queries that may not be precise.
+Existing tools such as the search function of Gene Expression Omnibus that take user generated queries are often limited by the exact phrasing of the query.
+For example the query "mohs" returns 100 results but "moh's" returns 33 different results.
+Experiences like this motivated us to look for a technique that could use a dataset to identify related datasets free of human-generated queries.

 #### Observations
 The results show a wide variety of accuracy across the queries.
 This pattern of the same natural language processing technique